decentralized-identity/dwn-user-guide/README.md

 ## Introduction

-A Decentralized Web Node (DWN) is a centralized personal and application data storage and message relay node.
+A Decentralized Web Node (DWN) is a decentralized personal and application data storage and message relay node.
 Users may have multiple nodes that replicate their data between them.

 DWNs provide the following benefits: